 The FCRA imposes obligations on entities that provide information to consumer reporting agencies (this activity is called "furnishing").
 If the entity is furnishing, examiners should obtain a sample of items furnished to consumer reporting agencies, a sample of notices of disputes received from consumer reporting agencies and consumers, and the corresponding loan or collection files.
-Examiners may also conduct interviews of consumers.
 In doing this review, examiners should become familiar with the entity's process relating to furnishing information, including the manner in which it furnishes information (e.g., through an electronic system or otherwise), the frequency of the furnishing, and how consumer disputes are communicated to consumer reporting agencies.

-The FDCPA also imposes obligations related to furnishing, which are addressed in Module 2.
-Examiners should refer to step 11(f) of Module 2 if the entity is a "debt collector" for FDCPA purposes and furnishes credit information it knows or should know is false, including if it furnishes information about disputed debts without identifying them as such (15 U.S.C.
-1692e(8)).
+Regulation F prohibits "passive collections", that is, the regulation requires debt collectors to complete a specified action or actions to notify consumers about a debt before furnishing information regarding the debt to a consumer reporting agency.
+[12 CFR 1006.30(a)(1)].
+Other FDCPA provisions which apply to furnishers who are debt collectors are addressed in Module 2 and should be considered for coverage in this module if Module 2 is not scoped into the exam.
+Examiners should refer to step 15 of Module 2 if the entity is a "debt collector" for FDCPA purposes and furnishes credit information it knows or should know is false, including if it furnishes information about disputed debts without identifying them as such (15 USC 1692e(8)) [12 CFR 1006.18(c)(2)].